shaemachlus/SNHU-CS499/README.md

 - Justify the inclusion of the artifact in your portfolio.
 Why did you select this item?
 What specific components of the artifact showcase your skills and abilities in software development?
 How was the artifact improved?

 I like this artifact because it demonstrates competency in solving a problem using different strategies.
 Data structures are ubiquitous in computer programming, so having mastery of them and knowing how they compare to each other is essential.
 I am improving this artifact by making it easier to compare the data structures.
-Instead of running different main functions in different files for each data structure, each data structure and its CRUD operations can be accessed from a single menu in the main function, allowing for side-by-side comparisons of the efficiencies of the data structures for each of the four CRUD operations.
-In Milestone Four, the results will be sent to MongoDB to be recorded in a database.
+Instead of running different main functions in different files for each data structure, each data structure and its CRUD operations can be accessed from a single menu in the main function, allowing for side-by-side comparisons of the efficiencies of the data structures for each of the four CRUD operations and the vector sorting algorithms.

 - Reflect on the process of enhancing and modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?